SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/standard-reg-questions.md

 ![Picklist New Button](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/images/StandardQs-PickListNewbutton.png)

 We’ll add the new options and click Save.

 ![Adding Picklist Item Screen](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/images/StandardQs-PickListAddItem.png)

 ![Picklist Item Added Screen](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/images/StandardQs-PickListItemAdded.png)

-The new item appears in the Values area and will appear as an option for our registrant to select.
+If we've enabled the field to display on our form, the new items will appear as an option for our registrant to select.

 ![New Item Displays](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/standard-features/images/StandardQs-GenderDisplays.png)